 In an entrepreneurial spirit not often found among state-run French museums, the Musée du Luxembourg is offering its exhibition “Peintres Femmes, 1780-1830.” (“Women Painters”) for online viewing for €5 (€9 if you agree to visit the exhibition in the company of a guide).
+(Note: the museum is now open, and the show continues through July 25, 2021.)

 It took me quite a while, but I finally managed to pay and get into the online show, and after a couple of highly frustrating hours, marked by error messages and crashing browsers (I eventually got it to work on Firefox), I finally became adept at moving around the rooms, zooming in on those works that were zoomable and listening to the audioguide descriptions provided for some of them.